Move to content

 Centria UAS restaurants participate in the meal subsidy programme:

 Banks are open on various schedules on Weekdays.
-Money can be exchanged at any bank in Finland, although it is wise to exchange large amounts at a time to avoid service charges.
+Money can be exchanged at banks in Finland, although it is wise to exchange large amounts at a time to avoid service charges.
 Major credit cards are generally accepted everywhere in Finland.
-Please note that some places don’t accept cash in Finland, for example Restaurant Sodexo in Talonpojankatu Campus.
+Please note that some places don’t accept cash in Finland, for example Restaurant Sodexo in Talonpojankatu Campus in Kokkola.

-International students can open an account in any bank in Finland by presenting one valid ID (passport) and a certificate showing that the student is enrolled to Centria UAS.
-To open an account, you need to visit the bank branch in person.
-More information in infoFinland’s website (Everyday life in Finland (infofinland.fi)).
+International students can open an account in Finland by presenting valid ID (passport) and a certificate showing that the student is enrolled to Centria UAS.
+To open an account, you need to book an appointment and visit the bank branch in person.

 If you are moving to Kokkola or Pietarsaari with children, please contact our Integration Specialist Sofia Behluli (sofia.behluli@centria.fi).
 She can help you with finding the right family services.